NL | EN

 Currently the offshore wind towers are made of steel, for instance a 5 MW wind turbine with a hubheight of 90 meter requires a steel tower of 300 tons.
 The trend of increasing turbines sizes (10 MW and more) requires larger towers, well over 100 meters.
 The weight of the steel towers increases, which makes installation at sea more and more challenging.
 A steel tower for a 10 MW turbine will weigh over 600 ton.

-Composites towers will be 40% lighter and save tons of kilo’s in the weight of the supportstructure.
+Composites towers are 50% lighter and save tons of kilo’s in the weight of the supportstructure.

 The project started in 2015 and is currently in the phase of production and testing of scaled models.
 Jules Dock develops and produces the towers in collaboration with research institutes WMC and ECN.
 The project is supported by TKI Wind op Zee.